oittaa/reproducible-signal/README.md

 ### Ubuntu 18.04 details

 1. You will need around 10GB of free space for Docker images and Signal build process
-2. Required packages can be installed manually `sudo apt install aapt adb docker.io wget`
+2. Required packages can be installed manually `sudo apt install aapt adb docker.io unzip wget`
 3. If you had to install Docker
     1. Add yourself to the group `sudo usermod -aG docker $USER`
     2. Reboot your computer before continuing.